yuyang339/cs140e-21spr/labs/0-blink/README.md

 #### 3. Send a new pi program from your computer rather than SD card.

 As you've noticed, running new programs on the pi using the SD card method is tedious.
-This step shows makes it so you can send programs directly from your computer to a plugged-in pi.
+We now set up your system so you can send programs directly from your computer to a plugged-in pi.

-Method: install a program (which we somewhat inaccurately call a "bootloader").
-This program will wait on the pi for a program sent by your computer, copy it into pi memory, and then jump to it.
+Method: install a program (which we somewhat inaccurately call a "bootloader") on the SD card (as before) that spins in a loop, waiting for your laptop to send a program over the UART-TTL.
+If the bootloader successfully receives a program, it copies it into pi memory, and then jumps to it.
 We currently give you a pre-compiled version (`firmware/bootloader.bin`).
+The next lab will have you implement your own.

 <table><tr><td>
   <img src="images/assembled.jpg"/>